vpngen/keydesk/KEYDESK.md

 ## Service environment

 Each keydesk service starts through systemd socket activation.
 The socket unit and relevant service unit are systemd templates.
 The system username of the corresponding brigade is a instant name (parameter).
 The systemd keydesk service works with brigade system user permissions.
+There are two ListenStream directives in the socket unit: the first - for HTTP listening, the second - for HTTPS listening.

 ### Adrersses